nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will report characters when typing them with [speak typed characters](#KeyboardSettingsSpeakTypedCharacters) or [speak typed words](#KeyboardSettingsSpeakTypedWords) enabled in situations where the screen does not update (such as password entry) in some terminal programs, such as the Windows Console with UI automation support enabled and Mintty.|
 |disabled |In some cases NVDA will not be able to report characters when typing.|

-For security purposes, this setting should be left disabled.
-However, you may wish to enable it if you experience performance issues or instability with typed character and/or word reporting in consoles, or work in trusted environments and prefer password announcement.

 ##### Use enhanced typed character support in legacy Windows Console when available {#AdvancedSettingsKeyboardSupportInLegacy}

-This setting enables an alternative method for detecting typed characters in legacy Windows consoles.
+This option enables an alternative method for detecting typed characters in legacy Windows consoles.
+While it improves performance and prevents some console output from being spelled out, it may be incompatible with some terminal programs.
+This feature is available and enabled by default on Windows 10 versions 1607 and later when UI Automation is unavailable or disabled.
+Warning: with this option enabled, typed characters that do not appear onscreen, such as passwords, will not be suppressed.
+In untrusted environments, you may temporarily disable [speak typed characters](#KeyboardSettingsSpeakTypedCharacters) and [speak typed words](#KeyboardSettingsSpeakTypedWords) when entering passwords.

 | . {.hideHeaderRow} |.|
 |---|---|